KNVB receives "many questions" for Netherlands-Argentina tickets

 “Questions come here and there,” said a KNVB spokesperson.
 At the moment, the association has about a thousand Dutch supporters at the Lusail stadium in Al Daayen.

-The KNVB posted a message on its website on Monday with information about a possible trip to Qatar.
+The KNVB published on Monday on the website a message with information about the possible trip to Qatar.
 For example, football fans who still manage to get a ticket for a World Cup match must also apply for the so-called Hayya card, a kind of visa for anyone who wants to travel to Qatar during the World Cup.

 “Introvert.
 Avid gamer.
 Wannabe beer advocate.
 Subtly charming zombie junkie.
 Social media trailblazer.
 Web scholar.”